Jimichelle/Speech-to-Text/README.md

 ## Description
 This Python script is designed to convert spoken language into text using a speech recognition engine.
 Please note that this script currently supports English language recognition only.

+## Limitations
+This script currently only supports the English language.
+Attempting to use it for other languages may produce inaccurate results.

 ## Installation

 ### Requirements